Mand187/IOT-ML-Tiny-ML-/README.md

+# IoT Machine Learning Repository

-Code REPO for IOT ML class ECGR 4127 taken with Professor Holleman @ UNC Charlotte ECE Department
+This repository contains code and resources for the IoT Machine Learning class (ECGR 4127) with Professor Holleman at the UNC Charlotte ECE Department.

-Repo Is meant to be run on a Arduino Nano 33 BLE
+The code is designed to run on an Arduino Nano 33 BLE.